Deductibles In Health Insurance

 Call For FREE Help (702) 898-0554

 Your next step is 3rd base or your “Out of Pocket Maximum”.
 This is the maximum YOU have to pay in a year, not the insurance company.
-Once you’ve met your “out of pocket maximum”, you are now done paying anything else.
+Once you’ve met your “out of pocket maximum”, there will be no additional charges.
 The insurance company will pick you up on 3rd base, and carry you to home plate.